Monarchy of the Netherlands: Juliana (1948–1980)

 Juliana reigned from 1948 until 1980, and whereas Wilhelmina reigned like a general, Juliana expressed a more motherly character.
 One of her first official acts was to sign the treaty of independence of the Dutch colony Indonesia.
 During her reign the monarchy became entangled in two major crises: the Greet Hofmans affair and the Lockheed bribery scandals.
 In the first it was her involvement in a mystic pacifist group that was a cause for concern.
 The second crisis announced itself when it became known that, the queen's husband, Prince Bernard von Lippe-Biesterfeld, had taken bribes to advance Lockheed's bid.
-After an inquiry, the prince was forbidden to perform the military tasks he had performed since 1945, but in this crisis the monarchy itself, nor Juliana's position, was never in doubt.
+After an inquiry, the prince was forbidden to perform the military tasks he had performed since 1945, but in this crisis neither the monarchy itself, nor Juliana's position, was ever in doubt.
 She and Bernhard had four daughters, Beatrix, Irene, Margriet and Christina.
 After their return from Ottawa, Ontario, Canada in 1945 (where Margriet was born), they lived in the Soestdijk Palace (Paleis Soestdijk) in Soestdijk, about 20 km north-east of Utrecht.
 She died on 20 March 2004.
 Her husband Bernhard died on 1 December 2004.

 Beatrix (1980–2013)

 The Dutch royal family today is much larger than it has ever been.
 Princess Beatrix and Prince Claus had three sons: King Willem-Alexander (married to Queen Máxima), Prince Friso (whose widow is Princess Mabel) and Prince Constantijn (married to Princess Laurentien).
 Her sister Princess Margriet and Pieter van Vollenhoven have four sons, princes Maurits, Bernhard, Pieter-Christiaan and Floris.
 Princess Margriet is in line to the throne behind King Willem-Alexander's daughters, princesses Catharina-Amalia, Alexia, and Ariane, and his brother Prince Constantijn.
 Prince Friso lost his right to the throne because no approval was asked for his marriage to Mabel Wisse Smit to the States-General.
 The two other sisters of Beatrix, Irene and Christina, lost their rights to the throne because their marriages were not approved by the States-General.
 They both married Roman Catholics and Irene herself converted to Roman Catholicism, which at that time (the 1960s) was still politically problematic.
-An additional complication which the government wanted to avoid, was that Irene's husband, Prince Carlos-Hugo of Bourbon-Parma (whom she later divorced), was a member of a deposed Italian dynasty who claimed rights to the Spanish throne.
+An additional complication which the government wanted to avoid, was that Irene's husband, Prince Carlos-Hugo of Bourbon-Parma (whom she later divorced), was a member of a deposed Spanish-Italian dynasty who controversially claimed the Spanish throne.
 Traditionally, Dutch monarchs have always been members of the Dutch Reformed Church although this was never constitutionally required.
 This tradition is embedded in the history of the Netherlands.

 On 28 January 2013, the Queen announced that she would abdicate on 30 April 2013 in favour of her eldest son.